zaid-g/SaltPass/README.md

 ```9zZ!)chh7x\Q=Yp:w$NU```

 It is impossible for anyone to know what master password and salt were used to produce the output password.
-So even if one or more of the user's output password are compromised, a malicious entity will not have any knowledge of the user's other passwords or master password.
+So even if one or more output passwords are compromised, a malicious entity will not have any knowledge of the user's other passwords or master password.

 ## Features
 - **Simple**: code is only 117 lines long, so it's easy to audit and improve to fit your specific needs.